johnmoore/iOStream/README.md

 # iOStream API

 Presenting mobile apps is a pain in the ass.
-Collaborating remotely with mobile developers is even worse.
-Don't let clunky hardware cameras and unrealistic simulators detract from your project or product.
+So is collaborating remotely with mobile developers.
+Don't let clunky hardware cameras and unrealistic simulators get in your way.
 Introducing iOStream.
-Mobile presentations and collaboration made easy.
+Mobile presentations made easy.
+Install the SDK or start streaming now.

 ## Installation